giantswarm/gitops-template/docs/repo_structure.md

 If the file is not present under a path supplied to Flux, it will then auto-generate it for a given directory and its sub-directories, recursively continuing the process until either reaching the bottom of directory hierarchy or finding a `kustomization.yaml`.
 Hence, the file **plays a crucial role in the GitOps process**, even if not explicitly created.
-User MAY omit it if they do not relay on the [kustomize feature](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#kustomize-feature-list) and when feeling confident about Flux auto discovering resources.
+User MAY omit it if they do not rely on the
+[kustomize feature](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#kustomize-feature-list)
+and when feeling confident about Flux auto discovering resources.
 Otherwise it is RECOMMENDED to create it and use it to explicitly control resources to be reconciled (with `.bases` and `.resources` fields).